gitterdoc/laravel-package-tutorial/README.md

 No problem!
 Write us, create an [issue](https://github.com/gitterdoc/laravel-package-tutorial/issues/new) with your question! :blush:

 ## :fire: Support us!
 I'm a excellent and professional web- & software developer but i don't work anymore in these branche.
-I spend spend some free time to create awesome content.
+I spend some free time to create awesome content.
 Support me by **liking my repositorys** :heart_eyes: or spend me a coffee :coffee:!